PhD Program Overview

 - make a plan for developing skills to meet academic and professional goals; and

-- communicate and collaborate with supervisors, advisers, potential employers, and mentors about evolving goals and related skills.
+- communicate and collaborate with supervisors, advisors, potential employers, and mentors about evolving goals and related skills.

 Rising HPM 2nd year PhD students will receive instructions on preparing the IDP after successful completion of the 1st year qualifying exam.
-Students are required to complete the self assessment and the IDP and meet and discuss with their adviser prior to submission of their first progress report due in the fall of the 2nd year.
-Third and 4th year students will revisit their IDP and discuss with their adviser each year at the submission of their yearly progress report.
+Students are required to complete the self assessment and the IDP and meet and discuss with their advisor prior to submission of their first progress report due in the fall of the 2nd year.
+Third and fourth year students will revisit their IDP and discuss with their advisor each year at the submission of their yearly progress report.

 The Departmental Preliminary Oral Exam takes place before the School-wide Preliminary Oral Exam.
 The Departmental Exam may not take place until after the successful completion of the departmental qualifying exam.
 The format of the exam is similar to the School-wide Preliminary Oral Exam and is intended to determine if the student is academically prepared to pass the School-wide Preliminary Oral Exam and carry out independent research.